evanxd/air-quality-monitoring-station/README.md

 # Air Quality Monitoring Station
 A web-based air quality monitoring station firmware.
-You can see the visualized real-time air quality data with the [Air Quality Widget][air-quality-widget], like
+You can see the visualized real-time air quality data with the [Air Quality Widget][air-quality-widget], like the below image, or you can check the [raw data with a MQTT client][check-data-with-mqtt-client].
 <p align="center">
   <img src="https://raw.githubusercontent.com/evanxd/air-quality-widget/master/images/demo.gif" />
 </p>